Dr. Dre apologizes to the women he beat up in the 90s.

 Man, oh man.

-I never thought, Snerdly, I never thought I'd see the day where political correctness would reach hip hop.
+I never thought, snerdly, I never thought I'd see the day where political correctness would reach hip-hop.

-I never ever imagined that would ever happen.
+I never, ever imagined that would ever happen.

-Greetings, really?
+Greetings, my, really?

-It's great to have your final hour of the busy broadcast today.
+Final hour of the busy broadcast today.

 And again, a reminder, I'm off Monday and Tuesday, just a couple personal days, no big deal, just taking them.

-What do you mean to say with beats headphones?
+Yeah, what do you mean to say with beats headphones?

-He's a billionaire because Apple bought Beats.
+Yeah, he founded Beats with he's a billionaire because Apple bought beats.

-Brady and his wife built this massive $50 million moat house, whatever, and uh they decided to wish they'd built it in Brookline, Massachusetts.
+Brady and his wife built this massive $50 million moat house, whatever, and they decided to wish they'd built it in Brookline, Massachusetts.

 They rebuilt the thing in Brookline and sold it, and Dr. Dre bought it for like $65 million after the Apple merger.

-I think he could have all those girls in the 90s over to the former Tom Brady house and apologize to them to the pool.
+He had all those girls in the 90s over to the former Tom Brady house and apologized to them at the pool.

-Political correctness in hip hop.
+Political correctness in hip-hop.

 That means anything's possible in Ferguson, folks.